Getting Started: AI Risk Analysis

 When you search with the model name, Manifest will show you recommendations for models that match up with that name.
 Select the most relevant name such as "microsoft/deberta-v3-base".
 Go ahead and click on the relevant model to kick off the analysis.

 Once the analysis is complete, we can look at the results.
 We find that there are datasets with some licenses our risk policy forbids by default.
-We also see that there are many datasets listed, which are not present on the hugging face link to this page.
+We also see that there are many datasets listed, which are not easily discoverable on the Hugging Face link to this page.
 In addition to that, the model is a bit outdated and we likely want to find a fresher model to ensure we are using a good model.

 Additional Models: